 The following tests should be done (as appropriate to the person): HbA1c, fasting insulin, fasting glucose, total and free testosterone, DHEAs, DHT, vitamin D, AMH, prolactin, androstenedione, thyroid testing (TSH, free T3, free T4, anti-TPO and anti-thyroglobulin), if cycles are present, day 3 LH, FSH and estradiol (otherwise do a random estradiol), and day 21 progesterone as well as a pelvic and transvaginal ultrasound.

 What are the alternatives to IVF in PCOS?

-- I’ll break down naturopath treatment for PCOS infertility into the different PCOS types:
+- I’ll break down naturopathic treatment for PCOS infertility into the different PCOS types:

 High androgen type – these women have had blood tests that showed high levels of androstenedione, and/or DHEAs, and/or testosterone and/or DHT.
 This is the “Classic” PCOS and is usually related to elevated blood sugar and insulin.
 Insulin drives the excess production of androgens from either the ovaries or the adrenal glands.
-So the treatment is low glycemic index, low glycemic load diet, exercise, stress reduction and herbs/vitamins/minerals for blood sugar and insulin like inositol, chromium, vanadium, zinc, benfotiamine, berberine and cinnamon.
+So the treatment is a low glycemic index, low glycemic load diet, exercise, stress reduction and herbs/vitamins/minerals for blood sugar and insulin.
+Some supplements that may help include inositol, chromium, vanadium, zinc, benfotiamine, berberine and cinnamon.